 Drew Fontin, Vice President of Marketing at The Predictive Index:

-“Newsletters not only allow us to send a collection of relevant content, they also allow those who may not want to hear from you daily to stay informed and engaged on a less frequent basis.
+“Newsletters not only allow us to send relevant content.
+They also allow people who do not want to hear from you daily to stay informed through less frequent communication.

-And, for those who may appreciate the value of our content, but not want to hear from us every day, it’s an amazing alternative to the unsubscribe or spam button.”
+And, for those who appreciate the value of the content, but not want to hear from you every day, it’s an amazing alternative to the unsubscribe or spam button.”

 Daisy Jing, founder of Banish, a skincare brand, and a vlogger:

-“We send newsletters regularly and they are an important way for us to keep in touch with our customers with updates and informing them of content they would be interested in.
+“We send newsletters regularly.
+They are an important way for us to keep in touch with our customers, updating and informing them.
 Informative and tutorial type content works well.

-We also let our customers know about some changes our company has, giveaways and special promotions which gain more interest.
+We also let our customers know about changes in the company, giveaways and special promotions which gain more interest.

-For our new subscribers, we introduce them to our products, our mission and inspire them with stories and updates from our customers in small snippets so they don’t get overwhelmed with information and it helps answer a lot of common questions people ask too.
+We introduce new subscribers to our products and our mission.
+We try to inspire them with stories and updates and it helps answer a lot of common questions people ask too.

 Subscribers also have access to coupons that non subscribers do not have yet.”